-We speak with people pursuing a wide range of career paths – from academics and activists to entrepreneurs and policymakers — to analyse the case for and against working on different global challenges and which approaches are best for solving them.
+We invite guests pursuing a wide range of career paths – from academics and activists to entrepreneurs and policymakers — to analyse the case for and against working on different issues and figure out which approaches are best for solving them.

-The 80,000 Hours Podcast is produced and edited by Keiran Harris.
+The show is produced and edited by Keiran Harris.
 Get in touch with feedback or guest suggestions by emailing [email protected]

 How to listen